yucho/metalsmith-layouts/README.md

 1. You can add frontmatter to layouts
 2. Which means you can nest layouts inside another by adding a layout property in a layout

-### It analyzes layouts dependency, renders layouts first, then renders contents files
+### It analyzes layouts dependency and renders layouts in correct order

-So after the first render, all layouts are ready to be applied to contents files.

 ### It checks whether or not layouts directory is inside the Metalsmith source

-So it won’t reread the layouts that had already been read by the Metalsmith instance.
+Therefore it won’t reread the layouts that had already been read by the Metalsmith instance.

 ## Usage